Penn Press Prize for the Best Research Paper or Thesis in Global Medieval and Renaissance Studies

 Submissions should be e-mailed as a single PDF file to the GMRS Program Director, Prof. Julia Verkholantsev at juliaver at sas.upenn.edu.
 The title page should include the title of the course for which the paper was written and the name of the faculty advisor.

-The deadline for 2022 submissions is Monday, April 4.
+The deadline for 2023-24 submissions is TBA in the Spring Semester.